Deadlica/DD2360/Project/README.md

 # Build the GPU version as Debug
 cmake --build build --config Debug --target Raytracer-GPU

+# Build the CPU version with SFML as Debug
+cmake --build build --config Debug --target Raytracer-CPU-SFML

+# Build the GPU version with SFML as Debug
+cmake --build build --config Debug --target Raytracer-GPU-SFML

-# Build both versions as Release
+# Build all versions as Release
 cmake --build build --config Release

 # Build the CPU version as Release